Overview of the DESI Legacy Imaging Surveys: Data Releases from the Legacy Surveys

 \section{Data Releases from the Legacy Surveys}

 The Legacy Surveys are being run as completely public projects.
-All raw optical imaging data are made available as soon as they are transferred from each telescope to the NOAO Science Archive\footnote{\url{http://archive.noao.edu}}.
-The data transfer occurs within minutes for DECam and Mosaic3 data, and by the following morning for 90Prime data.
+All raw optical imaging data are made available as soon as they are transferred from each telescope to the NOAO Science Archive\footnote{\url{http://archive.noao.edu},\url{https://datalab.noao.edu/decals/ls.php}}.
+The data transfer occurs within minutes for DECam and Mosaic-3 data, and by the following morning for 90Prime data.
 Pipeline processed data are made public as soon as the reductions are completed, typically within a week of the observations.
 Finally, catalogs based on \tractor\ and cross-matched data are released twice a year.
 All data (images, coadds, catalogs and supplementary material) are available at the NOAO Science Archive and through the Legacy Surveys portal hosted at NERSC\footnote{\url{http://legacysurvey.org}}.
 All the code used for creating the catalogs is publicly available\footnote{\url{https://github.com/legacysurvey/legacypipe} and \url{https://github.com/dstndstn/tractor}}.
 In addition, the BASS data are independently processed and released by the BASS team \citep[e.g., see][for details]{bassDR1,bassDR2}.

 Tables \ref{tab:observing} and \ref{tab:drs} show the observing schedule at the Blanco, Bok, and Mayall telescopes and our data release milestones.
-The data releases provide required deliverables such as object catalogs, depth maps, and co-added images, models, and residuals (see Table~\ref{tab:dataprods}).
+The data releases provide required deliverables such as object catalogs, depth maps, and co-added images, models, and residuals (see Table~\ref{tab:dataprods}; see \url{http://legacysurvey.org} for details regarding the data release contents).